 _____________

-For more information about the tax and accounting services we provide, including sales taxes, visit our Home Page!
+For more information about the tax and accounting services we provide, visit our Home Page!
+The friendly CPAs, Enrolled Agents, tax professionals, and bookkeepers and accountants at Massey and Company CPA are here to assist you.

 If you want my team and I to handle your tax matter for you, click here.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
-Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audits, sales taxes and small business accounting and bookkeeping.
+Our services include tax return preparation, tax planning for businesses and individuals, estates and trusts, IRS tax problem resolution, IRS audits, sales taxes, small business accounting, and bookkeeping clean up services.